ongres/stackgres/doc/content/en/09-faq/_index.md

 ## Is there connection pooling?

 Yes, we use [pgbouncer](https://www.pgbouncer.org/).
 Most Postgres DBaaS solutions don't include connection pooling as part of their managed service.
 Yet, in most real-life scenarios, PostgreSQL should be fronted by a connection pooler.
-There are many reasons for this, but the main ones are excessive memory consumption and degraded performance under too many connections —where too many can be as low as several hundreds or even a few thousand.
+There are many reasons for this, but the main ones are excessive memory consumption and degraded performance under too many connections — where too many can be as low as several hundreds or even a few thousand.
 That's why we include it in StackGres.

 ## What “OS” are container images based on?
 Why not Alpine?